 The city boasts a few great sights for architecture nerds: socialist modernism abounds and the city hosts a good number of impressive concrete brutalist buildings.

-The economical situation in Moldova caused that many of its most interesting historical buildings remain abandoned or badly damaged.
+The economical situation in Moldova caused many of its most interesting historical buildings to remain abandoned or badly damaged.

 Socialist Modernism In Chisinau